Despite campaign to-do list, Trump team coy about his plans

 Among those would be cancellation of the Deferred Action for Childhood Arrivals program, or DACA, which has protected about 750,000 young immigrants from deportation.
 The program also offered those immigrants work permits.

-If he makes good on his promise to terminate the program, Trump could chose to immediately cancel the deportation protection and revoke the work permits, or he could opt to block new enrollment and allow those already approved to keep their work permits until they expire.
+If he makes good on his promise to terminate the program, Trump could choose to immediately cancel the deportation protection and revoke the work permits, or he could opt to block new enrollment and allow those already approved to keep their work permits until they expire.

 Trump has said he plans to focus immigration enforcement efforts first on criminals, a group he said could including 2 million to 3 million people.